selkies-project/docker-nvidia-glx-desktop/README.md

 **Use the option `--appimage-extract-and-run` or `--appimage-extract` with your AppImage to run them in a container.
 Alternatively, set `export APPIMAGE_EXTRACT_AND_RUN=1` to your current shell.**

 Do not use `systemd`, `polkit`, FUSE mounts, or sandboxed application distribution systems with containers.
 You can use them if you add unsafe capabilities to your containers, but it will break the isolation of the containers.
 This is especially bad if you are using Kubernetes.
 There will likely be an alternative way to install the applications instead of Snapcraft (snap) or Flatpak, including [Personal Package Archives](https://launchpad.net/ubuntu/+ppas).
-For some applications, especially those using the [Electron](https://www.electronjs.org/) framework, there will be options to disable sandboxing when running or options to extract files before running.
+For some applications, there will be options to disable sandboxing when running or options to extract files before running.
+When applications using Chrome Sandbox (chrome-sandbox) or the [Electron](https://www.electronjs.org/) framework show related errors, use the `--no-sandbox` command-line option when running such applications.

 </details>